 When I’m glued to my phone, I feel disconnected from real life.
 And I don’t like feeling that way.
 Maybe other people are more passionate than I am?

 It’s no secret that Instagram has being driving a lot of bloggers nuts lately.
 Changes to the algorithm have been a constant source of frustration.
+I know that some people were losing followers and their content wasn’t being seen so they used services like Growthoid to overcome the changes.

 I’m so proud of the growth I’ve seen on my Instagram account over the years.
 I was over the moon when I reached 10k followers (and wrote a post on how I got there).
 But, over the last few months, things have been different.
 My following plateaued at 13.5k and over the last few weeks, it’s been steadily decreasing.
 I know there’s more to Instagram than just the numbers, but that doesn’t make it any less disheartening.
 And of course, we all know that (to an extent), numbers do matter.